manpagez: man pages & more

 -t (compatibility: --total)

-Print a totals line below the list of file systems.
-Pooled
+Print a totals line below the list of filesystems.
+Only the

-filesystems and user (fuse*) filesystems.
-Excluding the 'fuse'
+and user (fuse*) filesystems.
+Excluding the 'fuse' filesystem will

 -v Ignored.